 Morocco is not always dry and hot.
-This year, the winter rains were “a bit more than usual.”
-Actually, they flooded hundreds of square kilometres.
+This year, the winter rain in Morocco was “a bit more than usual.”
+Actually, the rains flooded hundreds of square kilometres.

 The night we arrive in Tanger, it rains hard.
 The room in the Hotel Muniria is damp, and we are glad for the extra blankets.
 It was in this Hotel that William S. Burroughs wrote his novel Naked Lunch, in Room No. 9.
 The Muniria has no No. 9.
 But above our room there is a locked chamber, so we imagine the noisy brawl may as well come from the ghosts of Burroughs and his pals as from the seedy Tanger Inn below.

 During the day, the sea wind keeps the clouds at bay, and we can visit the Tanger medina, the museum, and a pre-Roman necropolis, but by the afternoon it is raining again.
 Perfectly normal, the receptionist assures us.

 We spend much of our time in busses from then on.
 After all, Morocco has a number of UNESCO World Heritage sites that we want to see.
 Nearly every one of the historic towns of Morocco is a world heritage.
 So we get to see a lot of clouds and rain over the Moroccan countryside.

 Rain in Tetouan

 In Tetouan, a few hours’ bus ride away in the low mountains, we get lost in the maze of the medina.
 The winding streets are so narrow that the rain penetrates to the street only through the gap of a few centimetres between the roofs and plastic shelters of the street stalls selling oranges, cooking utensils, brocade slippers, white cheese or almond sweets.
 Every now and again we have to pause next to some spice shop or tailor to let pass a particularly heavy shower.
 In winter, it rains a lot up here, the vegetable vendors nod proudly.
 It’s a fertile area!